 The fragility of human life fills their conversations, their fears, their dreams.
 So far from earth, they have never felt more part – or protective – of it.

-Orbital was shortlisted for the Booker Prize 2024.
+Orbital was announced as the winner of the Booker Prize 2024 on November 12, 2024.

 About the Author